 └───────────────────────────────┘

-Advanced Content: Fast/Slow Thinking and Intelligent Interaction Management
+Advanced Topic: Fast and Slow Thinking with Intelligent Interaction Management

-• Fast path: Use low-latency models (e.g., Gemini 2.5 Flash) for instant feedback, handling simple queries and maintaining conversational fluency
+• Fast Response Path: Use low-latency models (such as Gemini 2.5 Flash) for instant feedback, handling simple queries and maintaining conversational fluency

-• Deep-thinking path: Use stronger SOTA models (e.g., Claude 4 Sonnet) for complex reasoning and tool use, delivering more precise and in-depth answers
+• Deep Thinking Path: Use stronger SOTA models (such as Claude 4 Sonnet) for complex reasoning and tool calls, providing more accurate and in-depth answers

 Intelligent Interaction Management

-• Smart interruptions (Interrupt Intent Detection): Use VAD and smaller models to filter background noise and filler utterances, stopping only when the user has a clear intent to interrupt
+• Smart Interrupt Intent Detection: Use VAD and small models to filter background noise and meaningless backchannel responses, only stopping speech when the user has a clear intention to interrupt

-• Turn-taking (Turn Detection): Analyze the semantic completeness of what the user has said to decide whether the AI should continue speaking, avoiding interruptions
+• Turn Detection: Analyze the semantic completeness of what the user has already said to decide whether the AI should continue speaking, avoiding talking over the user

-• Silence management (Silence Management): When the user is silent for a long time, proactively start new topics or ask follow-ups to keep the conversation coherent
+• Silence Management: When the user is silent for a long time, proactively start a new topic or ask follow-up questions to keep the conversation coherent

-Advanced Practice: Build an advanced real-time voice Agent
+Advanced Practice: Implementing an Advanced Real-Time Voice Agent

-Goal: Build an advanced voice Agent that integrates the “fast/slow thinking” architecture and “intelligent interaction management,” achieving industry-leading levels in response speed and natural interaction.
+Goal: Build an advanced voice Agent that integrates the “fast and slow thinking” architecture with “intelligent interaction management,” achieving industry-leading levels of response speed and natural interaction.

-• Basic reasoning: Ask: “What is 8 to the power of 6?” — must give an initial response within 2 seconds and the correct answer “262144” within 15 seconds.
+• Basic Reasoning: Question: “What is 8 to the power of 6?” — must give an initial response within 2 seconds and provide the correct answer “262144” within 15 seconds.

-• Tool use: Ask: “How is the weather in Beijing today?” — must respond within 2 seconds and return accurate weather via API within 15 seconds.
+• Tool Use: Question: “What’s the weather like in Beijing today?” — must respond within 2 seconds and return accurate weather via API within 15 seconds.

-• If the user says “um”, the Agent should not stop speaking.
+• If the user says “嗯 (uh-huh),” the Agent should not stop talking.

-• If the user taps the table, the Agent should not stop speaking.
+• If the user knocks on the table once, the Agent should not stop talking.

-• If the user says “And its battery life…” the Agent should immediately stop the current speech.
+• If the user says “Then its battery life…” the Agent should immediately stop its current speech.

-• Turn-taking: After the user says “And its battery life…” and deliberately pauses, the Agent should not respond.
+• Turn Detection: After the user says “Then its battery life…” and deliberately pauses, the Agent should not respond.

-• Silence management: If the user says “And its battery life…” and pauses for more than 3 seconds, the Agent can proactively guide the conversation or ask follow-up questions to keep the exchange smooth.
+• Silence Management: If the user says “Then its battery life…” and then pauses for more than 3 seconds, the Agent should proactively guide the conversation or ask follow-up questions to keep communication flowing.

 Architecture Design: